 Body Hack #4: Press Away Vomiting

 If you feel like you are about to vomit, apply pressure in between the two tendons on your wrist.
-Acupuncture creates the same effect for people who are feeling nauseous.
+Acupuncture creates the same effect on people who are feeling nauseous.

 Body Hack #5: Sleep on your Left Side to Stop Acid Reflux